10 Signs Your Company Needs to Review Systems

-- How much working capital is getting tied up in inventory?
+- How much is working capital gets tied up in inventory?

-The answers to these will make it self-evident whether the board is managing the company or reacting as required.
-In general, also there are signs and indicators that will increasingly show whether the current systems are becoming out of alignment with how the staff need to work and the things the customers are asking the company to do.
-This does not necessarily mean that new systems are needed, our ERP MOT may well show that a bit of tweaking will re-optimise your existing systems and bring things back in line.
+The answers to these will make it self-evident whether the board is managing the company or reacting.
+In general, some signs and indicators will increasingly show whether the current systems are becoming out of alignment with how the staff need to work.
+Also, the things the customers are asking the company to do.
+These things do not necessarily mean that new systems are required; our ERP MOT may well show that a bit of tweaking will re-optimise your existing systems and bring everything back in line.